ARM-software/arm-trusted-firmware/docs/user-guide.rst

    This build option is deprecated.

 -  ``ARM_PLAT_MT``: This flag determines whether the ARM platform layer has to cater for the multi-threading ``MT`` bit when accessing MPIDR.
 When this flag is set, the functions which deal with MPIDR assume that the ``MT`` bit in MPIDR is set and access the bit-fields in MPIDR accordingly.
 Default value of this flag is 0.
+Note that this option is not used on FVP platforms.

 -  ``BL2``: This is an optional build option which specifies the path to BL2 image for the ``fip`` target.
 In this case, the BL2 in the ARM Trusted